samuelnihoul/v12/README.md

 To try v0.8.5, start back and front as per below.

-To try v0.9, start the reactApp and go to the /registry page in your browser.
+To try v0.9, start the reactApp and go to localhost:3000/registry

 ## Useful Commands